 The ornate, multidomed gurdwara hosts Pushkar's Sikh community and welcomes visitors.

-There is an intricately carved Jain temple on the western shore of the lake.
+This intricately carved Jain temple is found on the western shore of Pushkar Lake.